 Public may be asked for information

-If MPI asks for information for a UAE test, stakeholders can provide information on fishing activity in the proposed marine farm area.
+If Fisheries New Zealand asks for information for a UAE test, stakeholders can provide information on fishing activity in the proposed marine farm area.
 Information should be relevant to the 6 points covered by the UAE test.

 All information provided may be released, if requested, under the Official Information Act 1982 (OIA).
 If you don't want your information released, provide clear reasons with your information.
-MPI will consider your reasons when assessing release of information.
-However, any decision MPI makes to withhold information can be reviewed by the Ombudsman, who may require the information be released.
+We will consider your reasons when assessing release of information.
+However, any decision Fisheries New Zealand makes to withhold information can be reviewed by the Ombudsman, who may require the information be released.

 Resources for applicants and fishers

 A range of information is available to support applicants or fishers wanting to provide information for a UAE test.

 - Stock assessment plenary reports – Fisheries InfoSite